traefik-workshops/traefik-microsoft-workshop/module-1/readme.md

     <a href="https://doc.traefik.io/traefik-hub/">Documentation</a>
 </div>

-# What is Traefik Hub
+# What is Traefik Application Proxy

 Traefik Hub is the industry’s first Kubernetes-native API Management solution for publishing, securing, and managing APIs.